simongravelle/nmrformd/docs/source/index.rst

 .. container:: justify

-    Two molecular dynamics datasets are available on Github.
-One is a |polymer in water| system generated using LAMMPS, the second is a |water confined in silica|
-    generated using GROMACS.
-The datasets are
-    provided to follow the tutorials.
+    Two molecular dynamics datasets are available on Github: a |polymer in water| system generated using LAMMPS, and a |water confined in silica| system generated using GROMACS.
+The datasets are provided to follow the tutorials.

 .. |polymer in water| raw:: html